ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Let's go deeper on Assumptions, because this is the section that separates agencies that get paid from agencies that get into arguments.

-Here's what a comprehensive Assumptions section covers:
+Here is what a comprehensive Assumptions section covers:

 Client responsibilities.
 List exactly what the client is expected to provide and when.
-Content, brand assets, login credentials, access to third-party tools, availability for review and feedback — all of it.
+Content, brand assets, login credentials, access to third-party tools, availability for review and feedback, all of it.
 If the project depends on it, write it down.

 Technical environment.
 What platform, browser versions, device types, and integrations are in scope?
 A web project built for the current WordPress version is scoped differently than one that needs to support a legacy CRM integration.
 Write it down.